 5.5.
 Payment Details

-It is impossible for employees or vendors to handle credit card information.
+It is impossible for employees or vendors to access credit card information.

 5.6.
 Access to Customer Data

 How often Custellence conducts security revisions and conducts different types of tests.
 If significant changes occur Custellence will initiate an otherwise planned activity to ensure continuing security.